American Academy of Nursing

 Buffalo, NY 14214-8013

-Anderson currently directs the PULSE Healthy Weight Research Team, a multidisciplinary team focusing on the promotion of healthy weight in obese and weight loss surgery patient populations.
-Current research projects focus on (a) developing customized, multi-component interventions - delivered virtually or via telehealth - to help promote lifelong weight maintenance, (b) better understanding factors that contribute to successful versus unsuccessful post-surgical weight loss, and (c) emphasizing mental health and de–emphasizing dieting in healthy weight promotion.
-Anderson also maintains a part–time private practice, specializing in behavioral medicine for obesity, anxiety/trauma, and behavioral disorders.
+Anderson currently directs the PULSE Healthy Weight Research Team, a multidisciplinary team focusing on the promotion of healthy weight in at-risk populations.
+Current research projects focus on (a) removing barriers that prevent parents from participating in health promotion programs, and (b) emphasizing mental health and de-emphasizing dieting in healthy weight promotion.
+Anderson also maintains a part-time private practice, specializing in pediatric overweight, anxiety/trauma and behavioral disorders.

 Clinical studies of obese and bariatric surgery patients (adolescents & adults) via multi-disciplinary behavioral medicine: